skrub-data/skrub/README.rst

 `Semantic similarities <https://en.wikipedia.org/wiki/Semantic_similarity>`_
 are currently not supported.
-For example, the similarity between *car* and *automobile* is outside the reach of the methods implemented in dirty_cat.
+For example, the similarity between *car* and *automobile* is outside the reach of the methods implemented here.

 This kind of problem is tackled by
 `Natural Language Processing <https://en.wikipedia.org/wiki/Natural_language_processing>`_